 Other resources on this topic:

 - My article Cure For the ACX 7-Year Itch gives more details about the ACX contracts and explains why a RH should make separate decisions about the narrator and distribution contracts.
+The RH will lose all ratings and reviews whenever they terminate an RS/RS+ agreement, including at the 7-year mark and beyond.

 - These references on the ACX site further support my statement that the RH can’t terminate an RS/RS+ contract without the narrator’s consent.